FCTA building an army of student entrepreneurs

 Dr Danlami Hayyo, Mandate Secretary, Education Secretariat, FCTA, said this in Abuja on Tuesday, at the opening of a two-day innovation and entrepreneurship education training.

-The training was organised by the education secretariat for Vice Principals (VPs Academic) in FCT public secondary schools.
+The training was organised by the education secretariat for Vice Principals (Academic) in FCT public secondary schools.

 Hayyo said that the training was designed to provide the vice principals with the frameworks, tools, and leadership strategies to drive entrepreneurship education in secondary schools.